zobweyt/textcase/README.md

 print(convert("__weird--var _name-", case.SNAKE))  # weird_var_name
 ```

-It also works non-ascii characters.
-However, no inferences on the language itself is made.
-For instance, the digraph ij in Dutch will not be capitalized, because it is represented as two distinct Unicode characters.
-However, æ would be capitalized:
+The library also supports non-ASCII characters.
+However, it does not infer the language of the input.
+For example, in Dutch, the digraph "ij" is treated as two separate Unicode characters and will not be capitalized.
+In contrast, the character "æ" will be capitalized as expected.
+This means that while the library can handle various characters, **it assumes English-language rules for casing and does not account for specific language exceptions**:

 ```python
 from textcase import case, convert